Seagate Technology: Founding as Shugart Technology

 Seagate Technology (then called Shugart Technology) was incorporated on November 1, 1978, and commenced operations with co-founders Al Shugart, Tom Mitchell, Doug Mahon, Finis Conner, and Syed Iftikar in October 1979.
 The company came into being when Conner approached Shugart with the idea of starting a new company to develop 5.25-inch HDDs which Conner predicted would be a coming economic boom in the disk drive market.
-The name was changed to Seagate Technology to avoid a lawsuit from Xerox's subsidiary Shugart Associates (also founded by Shugart).
+To avoid a lawsuit from Xerox's subsidiary Shugart Associates (also founded by Shugart), the name was changed to Seagate Technology while retaining the letters S, G and T from Shugart.

 Early history and Tom Mitchell era

 The company's first product, the ST-506, with a storage capacity of 5 megabytes (MB), was released in 1980.
 It was the first hard disk to fit the 5.25-inch form factor of the Shugart mini-floppy drive.
-It used a Modified Frequency Modulation (MFM) encoding and was later released in a 10 MB version, the ST-412.
+It used a Modified Frequency Modulation (MFM) encoding and in the following year released a 10 MB version, the ST-412.
 With this, Seagate secured a contract as a major OEM supplier for the IBM XT, IBM's first personal computer to contain a hard disk.
 The large volumes of units sold to IBM fueled Seagate's early growth.
 In their first year, Seagate shipped $10 million worth of units to consumers.
 By 1983, the company shipped over 200,000 units for revenues of $110 million.

 In 1983, Al Shugart was replaced as president by then chief operating officer, Tom Mitchell, in order to move forward with corporate restructuring in the face of a changing market.
 Shugart continued to oversee corporate planning.
 By this point, the company had a 45% market share of the single-user hard drive market, with IBM purchasing 60% of the total business Seagate was doing at the time.

 In 1989, Seagate acquired Imprimis Technology, the disk storage division of Control Data Corporation, resulting in a combined market share of 43%.
 Seagate benefited from Imprimis' head technology and reputation while Imprimis gained access to Seagate's lower component and manufacturing costs.